 Diet culture also shows up in more devious ways.

-It’s there when you and your coworkers are just about to celebrate an office birthday and there’s a 5-minute discussion in the party bus (that you hired off of Limo Find), about who’s gluten-free that month, whether the cake is keto-friendly, and how “indulgent” a slice is.
+It’s there when you and your coworkers are just about to celebrate an office birthday and there’s a 5-minute discussion about who’s gluten-free that month, whether the cake is keto-friendly, and how “indulgent” a slice is.
 It’s there when you judge someone else for what they order at a restaurant or put on their plate at a party.

 Diet culture is also there when you’re complimenting someone on their weight loss and whispering behind someone’s back about their weight gain.
 It’s there every time you believe your body is not to be trusted and that your natural hunger and cravings are a betrayal.